HMAS Warramunga (I44): World War II

+The ship was considered the "luckiest damned destroyer afloat" given her war contacts, but little sustained damage.
+(This "luck" continued into the Korean War.)

 Korean War

 refuels Warramunga during the Korean War on 27 June 1951.

 On 6 August 1950, Warramunga sailed to join United Nations forces involved in the Korean War.
 Most of the ship's first tour consisted of patrols and shore bombardments.
 In February 1951, Warramunga and the U.S. Navy destroyer were sent to recover an intelligence party.
 En route, it was learned that the party had been captured by the North Koreans, who had set up the extraction to capture the recovery party, and when the two destroyers received the light signal, shelled the area and killed the North Koreans.
 During May and June, the destroyer underwent repairs for gale damage.
 On 6 September, she returned to Sydney and docked for refit.

 On 11 January 1952, Warramunga sailed for a second Korean War tour.
 During this second tour, which concluded on 12 August, the ship operated on coastal patrols, and fired 4,151 4.7-inch shells.
 A sixth battle honour, "Korea 1950–52" was awarded to the destroyer to recognise these deployments.
 On 12 November, the destroyer docked for conversion into an anti-submarine destroyer, including the replacement of her aft gun turret with a Squid mortar.
+The vessel had come under fire, going to the aid of two US minesweepers, for which Commodore Ramsay awarded the Distinguished Service Cross and the US Officer of the Legion of Merit.